Berlingske Media

 Berlingske Media (formerly Det Berlingske Officin A/S) is a Danish Copenhagen-based media company that owns many newspapers, websites and radio stations.
 The main newspaper in the company, Berlingske Tidende, now Berlingske, is one of the world's oldest newspapers, having published its first issue on 3 January 1749.
-The company is run by Anders Krab-Johansen, former CEO and editor in chief at Børsen.
+The company is run by Anders Krab-Johansen, former CEO and editor in chief at the daily Børsen.